lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 ## Final thoughts

-> It is not that we have a short time to live, but that we waste a lot of it. **Life is long enough**, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested. – Seneca
+> <p>It is not that we have a short time to live, but that we waste a lot of it. **Life is long enough**, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.</p><p align="right">– Seneca</p>

 Life is long and difficult and nothing is guaranteed.
 There's no prize at the end of it; in fact, "the end" could happen at any time.
 As an adult, you pretty much have to figure out the rules and what your own purpose is.